mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

     const newMessages = [
       {
         from: 'Amal',
-        body: 'Hello, how are you?',
+        body: 'When does it start?',
         time: '31 Dec 2021, 1:23 PM'
       },
       {